rs--/openenclave-cross-plat-nuget/README.md

 To build the SDK in all its configurations:

-1. Launch the Visual Studio x64 Developer Tools from the Start menu.
+1. Launch the x64 Native Tools Command Prompt for VS 2017 from the Start menu.
 2. Run:
    ```cmd
    cd %SYSTEMDRIVE%\path\to\this\repository\windows